sjspielman/amine_receptors/README.md

 4. [Description](./analysis/sequence_descriptions.txt) of all sequences in final structurally-informed alignment.
 This is a tab-delimited file containing the ProteinID/NucleotideID, gene, and taxonomy.

+5. [Alignments and phylogenies](./analysis/subclades/) for each primary biogenic amine receptors subclades.
+Created from the masked structurally-informed MSA and its corresponding partitioned ML phylogeny.

 ## Description of Contents
 __analysis/__